QwertyBobberson/GameFuck/README.md

-# WheelEngine
+# StarEngine
 A custom game development framework written in Vulkan

-This is the render engine component of a game development stack I am working on called WheelEngine.
+This is the render engine component of a game development stack I am working on called StarEngine.

 Currently, this framework supports
   Drawing multiple objects individually